History, tourist information, and nearby accommodation

 The well after which the village is named can only be visited at low tide.
 A cave at the north end of the beach leads to a freshwater spring where, it is said, early Christian monks would baptise local children.
 The rocks form a set of steps leading up to a pool used as a font.

-From the National Trust car park just cross the road and follow the obvious trail to the beach.
+From the National Trust car park just across the road and follow the obvious trail to the beach.

 The mineral deposits are what makes this well so striking.
 The rocks are stained with iridescent reds, pinks, and whites where the water has deposited minerals over thousands upon thousands of years.

 There is actually a second holy well in Holywell, near the 18th tee of Holywell golf course and beside Trevornick holiday park.
 This well is fed by an underground spring which bubbles up through the rocks into a stone basin.